-Summer is just around the corner, and with it comes the inevitable scramble to fill those prime summertime weeks.
+Spring and summer are just around the corner, and with it comes the inevitable scramble to fill those prime summertime weeks.
 While many visitors book their getaway months in advance – and especially those who have been coming to your vacation destination for years – more and more are waiting until the last minute to reserve a stay.

 The reasons for this phenomenon are truly varied.
 Some guests hope to score a last minute discount, while others simply can’t plan their vacation time until weeks or even days in advance.

 But regardless of the underlying reasons, obtaining those last minute bookings can be a tricky feat.
 How do you let potential renters know you have vacation rentals available?
 How can you avoid mass discounting?
 And how can you keep your homeowners happy?

 There are a few tips and tricks that vacation rental providers can employ to help ensure those remaining weeks get filled.
 If you’re in the midst of the last-minute-scramble for summer bookings, then consider these easy ways to help those last summertime weeks get filled.